ibexa/documentation-developer/docs/api/public_php_api.md

 <https://github.com/ezsystems/CookbookBundle/blob/master/Command/BrowseLocationsCommand.php>

-In this code, we introduce the [LocationService](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/LocationService.html).
+In this code the [LocationService](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/LocationService.html) is introduced.
 This service is used to interact with Locations.
-We use two methods from this service: [`loadLocation()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/LocationService.html#method_loadLocation), and `loadLocationChildren()`.
+We use two methods from this service: [`loadLocation()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/LocationService.html#method_loadLocation), and [`loadLocationChildren()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/LocationService.html#method_loadLocationChildren).

 **Loading a Location**